PROTECTING MUSICAL INSTRUMENTS AT HOME: INSURANCE AND MORE

 - If you are selling a musical instrument through Craigslist or some other private forum, always check that the method of payment is legitimate.
 Meet in a public area.

 - Use a broker that specializes in the music industry, such as Front Row.

-We offer instrument insurance for as low as $75 for $5,000 worth of gear with worldwide coverage and free office contents coverage.
+We offer instrument insurance for as low as $75 CAD (subject to change) for $5,000 worth of gear with worldwide coverage and free office contents coverage.

 Musical Instrument Insurance 101: How to Protect Your Instruments

 Protecting instruments at airports

 Protecting your keyboard

 Protecting your violin

 What is my gear worth in event of claim?